Privacy policy

 • 5.2) The competent supervisory authority is the Austrian Data Protection Authority, Barichgasse 40-42, 1030 Vienna (https://www.dsb.gv.at/).

-• 5.3) If you have any questions in connection with the processing of your personal data or wish to assert any rights under the GDPR, such as your right to erasure or your right of access, please contact Quality Austria as described above in point 1.3.
+• 5.3) If you have any questions in connection with the processing of your personal data or wish to assert any rights under the GDPR, such as your right to cancellation or your right to information, please contact Quality Austria as described above in point 1.3.

-• 6.1) What is the reason for the joint controllership?
-The controllers (QA Holding, QA Certification, QA Academy and CIS - Certification & Information Security Services GmbH) process personal customer data in a data pool under joint controllership if the corresponding consent has been obtained, thus marketing resources can be bundled.
+• 6.1 What is the reason for joint controllership?
+The responsible parties (QA Holding, QA Certification, QA Academy and CIS - Certification & Information Security Services GmbH) process personal customer data in a data pool under joint responsibility if the relevant consent has been given, which means that marketing resources can be pooled.
 Through this cooperation, customers benefit from more effective marketing activities and higher customer satisfaction.
-The controllers benefit from increased efficiency and effectiveness of their marketing strategies.
+Those responsible benefit from increased efficiency and effectiveness of their marketing strategies.

-• 6.2) For which data processing operations is there a joint controllership?
-The controllers have jointly defined the processing of your personal data in the individual areas of activity.
-They are therefore jointly responsible for the protection of your personal data within the areas of activity described below (Art 26 GDPR).
+• 6.2 For which data processing operations/process sections is there joint responsibility?
+The controllers have jointly determined the processing of your personal data in the individual areas of activity.
+They are therefore jointly responsible for the protection of your personal data within the areas of activity described below (Art.
+26 GDPR).

-• 6.3) What have the two controllers jointly agreed on?
-The controllers have agreed on who will fulfil which obligations under the GDPR in the context of the jointly controlled activities.
-This applies in particular to the exercise of the rights of data subjects and the fulfilment of the information obligations under Art 13 and 14 GDPR.
+• 6.3 What have the two controllers agreed?
+The controllers have agreed on who fulfils which obligations under the GDPR within the scope of the jointly responsible activities.
+This applies in particular to the exercise of the rights of data subjects and the fulfilment of the information obligations under Art.
+13 and 14 GDPR.

 Areas